gaiyan111/cdm_control/README.md

-README for MyMATLABScript
+README for CDMrunscript

 This file contains a MATLAB script that can realize the motion control of CDM.

 Usage Instructions:
 1. Open MATLAB and navigate to the directory containing this script.
-2. Run the script by typing 'MyScript' (without the quotes) at the MATLAB command prompt.
+2. Run the script by typing 'CDMrun' (without the quotes) at the MATLAB command prompt.

 Requirements:
-- MATLAB version R2019b or newer
+- MATLAB version R2022b or newer
 - Any additional toolboxes or dependencies required by the script

 Notes:
-- The script assumes that you have a file named 'inputData.mat' in the same directory.
-- The output of the script will be saved in a file named 'outputResult.mat'.

-Version History:
-- 1.0: Initial release
-- 1.1: Added support for newer MATLAB version
+- The control object is a 17-DOF CDM (see the attached figure for details), in which the movement of guide rail and manipulator is realized by the rotation of motors.
+- Communication equipment : Kvaser Leaf Light V2 CAN Bus Analyzer
+- Driving equipment : Maxon DC motor, MLDS3605-C DC servo driver
+- Control system : Windows11 Matlab R2022b